RMITLibrary/easy_cite/markdown/apa7thed.md

 ### Podcast

 ###### start-subtype-content

 #### Paraphrasing in-text

-When paraphrasing, include the host’s family name and year of publication in brackets.
-Or, if referring to the host's family name in the body of the text, then just include the year of publication in brackets immediately after the family name.
+When paraphrasing, include the host’s family name and year of publication in parentheses.
+Or, if referring to the host's family name in the body of the text, then just include the year of publication in parentheses immediately after the family name.
 If there is no host listed, then use either the executive producer or producer as author instead.

 > Current research shows that . . .
 (Swannell, 2019).